FreeTAKTeam/FreeTAKHub-Installation/README.md

 # FreeTAKHub Installation

-FreeTAKHub installation is a set of Ansible scripts that allow you to:
+FreeTAKHub installation is a set of Ansible/Terraform scripts that allow you to:

 - create the target nodes
 - install FTS and all the additional modules
 - configure FTS

-# Install
+# Windows Prerequisites

-## PRE-INSTALLATION STEPS: Windows

 Currently FreeTAKServer and and components has been tested successfully on Ubuntu 20.04.